 "What matters is not how much you weigh, but how healthy your body is.
 What kinds of things do you think we can work on as a family for all of us to be healthier?"

 Healthy Habits for the Whole Family

-Your pediatrician can talk to your child, reinforcing the message about the importance of healthy food and regular exercise.
+Your pediatrician can talk to your child, reinforcing the message about the importance of eating healthy food and getting regular exercise.

 It's important that the whole family be involved in any healthy changes -- whether it's healthier meals or more activity -- so that the child who is at an unhealthy weight doesn't feel singled out.
 Sit down as a family and let everyone offer suggestions for ways that the family can become healthier.
 Plan to start small so you won't be overwhelmed.
 Try focusing on one new goal every week or two.